IsaacGluck/smartwatch-scavenger-hunt/docs/IMPLEMENTATION.md

         * Make sure each input is of the right type and not NULL
         * Exist with a status of non zero if anything is wrong
 * `int ConnectSocket(const int argc, char* argv[], struct sockaddr_in *themp)`
-    * *Use*: Creates and connects the Game Agent to the Game Server
+    * *Use*: Creates and connects the Guide Agent to the Game Server
     * *PsuedoCode*:
       * look up hostname specified by command line
       * Initialize fields of the server adress